Small RNA

 Small RNA (sRNA) are polymeric RNA molecules that are less than 200 nucleotides in length, and are usually non-coding.
-RNA silencing is often a function of these molecules, with the most common and well-studied example being RNA interference (RNAi), in which endogenously expressed microRNA (miRNA) or exogenously derived small interfering RNA (siRNA) induces the degradation of complementary messenger RNA.
+RNA silencing is often a function of these molecules, with the most common and well-studied example being RNA interference (RNAi), in which endogenously (from within the organism) expressed microRNA (miRNA) or endogenously/exogenously (from outside the organism) derived small interfering RNA (siRNA) induces the degradation of complementary messenger RNA.
 Other classes of small RNA have been identified, including piwi-interacting RNA (piRNA) and its subspecies repeat associated small interfering RNA (rasiRNA).
 Small RNA "is unable to induce RNAi alone, and to accomplish the task it must form the core of the RNA–protein complex termed the RNA-induced silencing complex (RISC), specifically with Argonaute protein".

 Small RNA have been detected or sequenced using a range of techniques, including directly by MicroRNA sequencing on several sequencing platforms, or indirectly through genome sequencing and analysis.
 Identification of miRNAs has been evaluated in detecting human disease, such as breast cancer.
 Peripheral blood mononuclear cell (PBMC) miRNA expression has been studied as potential biomarker for different neurological disorders such as Parkinson's disease, Multiple sclerosis.
 Evaluating small RNA is useful for certain kinds of study because its molecules "do not need to be fragmented prior to library preparation".

+Discovery

+The first sRNA discovered was in 1984 where MicF was found to regulate the outer cell membrane in E. Coli by inhibiting the production of the protein ompF and ompC.
+The use of sRNA in regulation of gene expression was found alongside its discovery.
+It was later discovered to be present across all eukaryotic organisms.
+In 1998 it was discovered that the sRNA can be transferred between organisms.
+It was later discovered in 2011 that sRNA are transferred from cell to cell inside an organism as well.